emilyantosch/shc_pr3_vl/databases/exam/main.typ

     (2, [False]),
     (2, [False]),
     (2, [True]),
-))
+  ),
+)
 #v(80%)

+#task(
-#task([University Management System Database Project],
+  [University Management System Database Project],
   [
     == Project Overview
-Please design and implement a complete database system for university management, covering academic, administrative, and operational aspects.
+    Please design and implement a complete database system for hospital management, covering medical, administrative, and operational aspects.
 The project is divided into three sequential stages:
     1. Conceptual Design (ERD),
     2. Logical Design (RM), and
     3. Physical Implementation (SQL).
   ],
   [
     #subtask(points: 20)[
       === Stage: Entity-Relationship Diagram (ERD) Design
       ==== Task Description
-Design a comprehensive Entity-Relationship Diagram for a university management system.
-Your ERD must capture all significant entities, relationships, attributes, cardinalities, and constraints necessary for managing academic programs, student records, faculty, courses, registration, facilities, and departmental administration.
+      Design a comprehensive Entity-Relationship Diagram for a hospital management system.
+Your ERD must capture all significant entities, relationships, attributes, cardinalities, and constraints necessary for managing medical departments, patient records, medical staff, treatments, appointments, medical equipment, and hospital administration.

       ==== Requirements
       - Identify all relevant entities with appropriate attributes
       - Define meaningful relationships with proper cardinalities
       - Specify primary keys and foreign keys
       - Include derived attributes where appropriate
       - Identify weak entities if necessary
       - Document any assumptions made during the design process
-- Use proper ERD notation (Chen, Crow's Foot, or UML)\
+      - Use proper ERD notation (Chen, Crow's Foot, or UML)
         #v(80%)
         #box(height: 100%, width: 100%, stroke: color.black)[]
     ]
     #subtask(points: 20)[
       === Stage: Relational Model (RM) Design
       ==== Task Description
       Transform your ERD into a complete Relational Model.
 For each entity in your ERD, define a corresponding relation with attributes, primary keys, foreign keys, and any additional constraints.
 Ensure your design is properly normalized (at least to 3NF) and document any denormalization decisions if applicable.

       ==== Requirements
       - Transform all entities and relationships into appropriate tables
       - Properly handle many-to-many relationships with junction tables
       - Define all primary keys, foreign keys, and constraints
       - Specify attribute domains and data types
       - Document functional dependencies
       - Ensure the design is normalized to at least 3NF
-- Explain any denormalization decisions with justification\
+      - Explain any denormalization decisions with justification

         #box(height: 65%, width: 100%, stroke: color.black)[]
     ]
     #subtask(points: 20)[
       === Stage: SQL Implementation
       ==== Task Description
       Implement your relational model as a PostgreSQL database.
 Write the SQL statements to create all tables with appropriate constraints, and populate them with sample data.
-Then, write SQL queries to demonstrate the functionality of your database for common university management operations.
+Then, write SQL queries to demonstrate the functionality of your database for common hospital management operations.

       ==== Requirements:
       - Create DDL statements for all tables with proper constraints
       - Include foreign key constraints with appropriate actions (`CASCADE`, `SET NULL`, etc.)
       - Develop SQL queries for common operations like:
-  - Course registration
+        - Patient admission and discharge
+        - Medical treatment tracking
-  - Grade reporting
+        - Doctor-patient assignment
-  - Faculty teaching assignments
-  - Room scheduling
+        - Operating room scheduling
-  - Student transcript generation
+        - Patient medical history generation
-  - Department budget analysis\
+        - Department resource allocation
         #box(height: 60%, width: 100%, stroke: color.black)[]
     ]
-  ])
+  ],
+)